survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 ## Brief History of Linting in JavaScript

-The linter that started it it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
+The linter that started it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
 It is opinionated like the man himself.
 The next step in evolution was [JSHint](http://jshint.com/).
 It took the opinionated edge out of JSLint and allowed for more customization.
 [ESLint](http://eslint.org/) is the newest tool in vogue.

 ESLint goes to the next level as it allows you to implement custom rules, parsers, and reporters.
 ESLint works with Babel and JSX syntax making it ideal for React projects.
 The project rules have been documented well and you have full control over their severity.
 These features alone make it a powerful tool.